-(a) the shareholding has been held for at least 12 months;
+- (a) the shareholding has been held for at least 12 months; - (b) the shareholding has been reported as a financial asset in the seller's first balance sheet subsequent to its acquisition; - (c) the participated company does not reside in a Tax Haven Country (i.e. a non-EU or non-EEA Country with which Italy has not signed an Exchange of Information Agreement and whose tax legislation provides a nominal corporate income tax rate lower than 50% of the nominal income tax rate applicable in Italy); and

-- (b) the shareholding has been reported as a financial asset in the seller's first balance sheet subsequent to its acquisition; - (c) the participated company does not reside in a Tax Haven Country (as defined above)2; and - (d) the company carries on a real commercial activity.
+(d) the company carries on a real commercial activity.